 For selections of published work see Academia.edu

-Since coming to Stanford she has taught graduate seminars such as Aesthetics and Politics of Dance in Greece (Spring 2003, as a visiting Professor), Choral Poetry and Performance (2005 and 2008), Criticism, Interpretation and Reception in Antiquity: the case of Sappho (2006), Mimesis in Poetry and Philosophy (with Andrea Nightingale, 2007), Pleasure in Greek Thought ( 2009), Sappho, Plato, Proust (both undergraduate and graduate, 2010), The Relationship between the Verbal and the Visual in Greek Culture ( 2010) , Mousike in Theory and Performance (with Reviel Netz, 2010), Introduction to Greek Aesthetics (2012), Literary and Art Criticism in Greece (2013), Aristotle's Poetics (2014), Ekphrasis in Antiquity ( with Reviel Netz, 2015) .
-She has also taught undergraduate classes such as the Majors seminar [ Representing Women in Antiquity (2005); Symposia and Banquets in Antiquity (2006); Desire in Antiquity (2007) ; Beauty in Antiquity (2013) ; The Body and the Senses in Antiquity (2014) ] , Introductory seminars, and Advanced Greek and has been involved in several dissertation projects.
+At Stanford she has taught graduate seminars such as Aesthetics and Politics of Dance in Greece (Spring 2003, as a visiting Professor), Choral Poetry and Performance (2005 and 2008), Criticism, Interpretation and Reception in Antiquity: the case of Sappho (2006), Mimesis in Poetry and Philosophy (with Andrea Nightingale, 2007), Pleasure in Greek Thought ( 2009), Sappho, Plato, Proust (both undergraduate and graduate, 2010), The Relationship between the Verbal and the Visual in Greek Culture ( 2010) , Mousike in Theory and Performance (with Reviel Netz, 2010), Introduction to Greek Aesthetics (2012), Literary and Art Criticism in Greece (2013), Aristotle's Poetics (2014), Ekphrasis in Antiquity ( with Reviel Netz, 2015), Rethinking the History of Lyric I : Geography, Politics, and the Lyric Imaginary ( Winter, 2017), Rethinking the History of Lyric II : Selfhood ( Spring, 2017) .
+She has also taught undergraduate classes such as the Majors seminar [ Representing Women in Antiquity (2005); Symposia and Banquets in Antiquity (2006); Desire in Antiquity (2007) ; Beauty in Antiquity (2013) ; The Body and the Senses in Antiquity (2014) ] , Introductory seminars, Intermediate and Advanced Greek, and has been involved in several dissertation projects.